dragonflyoss/Dragonfly/docs/user_guide/monitoring.md

       - targets: ['localhost:8002', 'localhost:65001']
 ```

 If you are not familiar with Prometheus, you can modify `prometheus.yml` to this configuration above.
-Here we don't use any alert rules and alertmanager, so these parts is unset.
+Here we don't use any alert rules and alertmanager, so these parts are unset.
 After modifying this file, you can validate it via `promtool`.

 ``` bash
 ./promtool check config prometheus.yml